openstack/i18n/doc/source/about.rst

 `Zanata <https://translate.openstack.org/>`__.
 Document **doc** in **i18n** project corresponds to this guide.
 You can translate it in the same way as you do for other projects like dashboard or manuals.
-Once the transltaion progress becomes higher than the threshold (For more information on the threshold, see :ref:`translation-jobs`), the translated version of the guide will be published.
+Once the translation progress becomes higher than the threshold (For more information on the threshold, see :ref:`translation-jobs`), the translated version of the guide will be published.